 Once discharged/diagnosed, your child is likely to have many appointments with different specialists.
 Such as:

 Speech and Language, Occupational Therapy, Physical Therapy, Ophthalmology, Sleep Clinic, Cardiology, and most importantly, a specialist Neurologist.

 All of these appointments may seem daunting, but they are important.
 We are here to provide support, so please do not hesitate to contact us.

-The Fight Fund and MDUK would strongly recommend reaching out to your local Neuromuscular Care Advisor.
-You can see a list of them HERE.
+We would strongly recommend reaching out to your local Neuromuscular Care Advisor.
+You can see a list of them on the MDUK website HERE.
 If you would like any help with making this connection please do contact us and we will be happy to help.
 Having a Care Advisor really does help take some of the stress away from families, as they can help co-ordinate and support.

 All items and articles are written by individual authors.
 The opinions expressed are entirely the authors' own, except where clearly indicated.
 We strongly advise you to speak with a medical professional about all aspects of the condition."